 The pharmaceutical lobbying organization agreed to contribute $80 billion over 10 years in support of the health law in exchange for protections against importation.

 Senators shot down an amendment from Senator Richard Durbin, a Democrat from Illinois, that would have required dietary supplement makers to register their products with the FDA, including a list of ingredients.
 Durbin called in April for caffeine limits on energy drinks such as Coca-Cola Co.
-(KO)’s Full Throttle and PepsiCo Inc. (PEP)’s AMP energy because of the potential health risks from overconsumption.
+(KO:US)’s Full Throttle and PepsiCo Inc. (PEP:US)’s AMP energy because of the potential health risks from overconsumption.

 An amendment from Senator Jack Reed, a Democrat from Rhode Island, to make the FDA enforce regulations on labeling and testing of over-the-counter sunscreen starting Dec.
 17 was successfully attached to the bill.
 The label changes include banning the words “sweatproof” and “waterproof” and requiring products with sun protection factors, or SPFs, below 15 to state that they don’t prevent skin cancer or early aging.